 - When you define security on a bound database, Btrieve users cannot access it. - When you define security on an unbound database, Btrieve users can access it. - When no security is defined on a bound database, Btrieve users can access the data files as shown in the following table.

-Bound File Constraint Level of Access Using Btrieve RI constraints defined Users can access and do anything within RI constraints INSERT triggers defined Read-only, update, and delete access UPDATE triggers defined Read-only, insert, and delete access DELETE triggers defined Read-only, insert, and update access
+Bound File Constraint Level of Access Using Btrieve RI constraints defined Users can access and do anything within RI constraints INSERT, UPDATE, or DELETE triggers defined Corresponding Btrieve operations will cause triggers to execute.